Pittsburgh Post-Gazette

 The Pittsburgh Post-Gazette, also known simply as the PG, is the largest newspaper serving metropolitan Pittsburgh in the U.S. state of Pennsylvania.
 Descended from the Pittsburgh Gazette, established in 1786 as the first newspaper published west of the Allegheny Mountains, the paper formed under its present title in 1927 from the consolidation of the Pittsburgh Gazette Times and The Pittsburgh Post.

 The Post-Gazette ended daily print publication in 2018 and has cut down to two print editions per week (Sunday and Thursday), going online-only the rest of the week.

 In the 2010s, the editorial tone of the paper shifted from liberal to conservative, particularly after the editorial pages of the paper were consolidated in 2018 with The Blade of Toledo, Ohio.
 After the consolidation, Keith Burris, the pro-Trump editorial page editor of The Blade, directed the editorial pages of both papers.

 Copies are sold for $4 daily (Thursdays) and $6 Sundays/Thanksgiving Day in-state.
 This includes Allegheny and adjacent counties.
 Prices are higher outside the state.

-PG staff have been on strike since October 2022.
+On January 7, 2026, two months after the conclusion of a yearslong strike, Block Communications announced that the newspaper would cease operations on May 3.
+This was averted when the newspaper was sold to the Vernoulis Institute for Local Journalism, publishers of The Baltimore Banner.

+Currently, the Post-Gazette is led by President Tracey DeAngelo and Executive Editor Stan J. Wischnowski.